 (M.A. in Counseling students only.)

-Students in this course will be challenged to integrate counseling theory with biblical theology, including the sufficiency of the Bible, the nature of God, the nature of people, the impact of sin, and the incarnate nature of Jesus.
-Students will develop a gospel-centered understanding of key theological topics.
+This course equips students to conceptualize professional counseling through a biblical worldview by highlighting core theological concepts related to bibliology, theology proper, anthropology, hamartiology, Christology, and soteriology.

+Students will develop a gospel-centered understanding of key theological topics as they relate to the work of a professional counselor.
 Required for M.A. in Counseling students only; other degree students enroll in TH501.
 Recommended pre- or co-requisite: BL506, BL507.
 2 credits.